 The bookshelf was an oblong four-foot black piece of almost-real teak.
 The leaves of the fern bellow will reach the shelf in a year or two if left untouched.
 Zeus hated this.
 No way that this no good weed shall reach the top of the sky.
 He mildly tolerated the dust on his books.
 Except on Tome Six.
-That one should be spotless.
+That one he kept spotless.
 Except for those particular singe marks and of course for those few missing pages.
-But other than the loose threads, a couple of seemingly perpetually wet spots.
+Other than the loose threads, a couple of seemingly perpetually wet spots, it was in perfect condition.
 Oh, don’t forget the inescapable layer of dust.
 Zeus was always pissed about that.
 The Tomes were leather-bound, of course, with a cheap golden looking finish.
 There were a couple of pinkish softcover books with friendly and giggly lettering on their spines wedged between Tome Three and Four.
 Zeus seemed unusually conflicted about these and almost invisibly started to blush every time somebody asked him why these particular books seemed less dusty than the rest.
 He would declare that Zeus wasn’t all knowing and that he hated it.
 What ‘it’ meant in this context remained unclear.
 The rest of the room wherein this bookshelf was situated was far away.
 Sometimes they could see lights flicker or hear ominous thundering that went on for millennia.
-Zeus claimed that the Titans were the cause of this, but he always became paranoid if he would be left alone for too long.
+Zeus claimed that the Titans were the cause of this, but he always became paranoid if he was left alone for too long.

 Herm wedged himself into the Last Tome, the Myth must go on and he must and mustn’t do his duty.
 ‘Zeus was sitting on the edge of the bookshelf.
 He was fed up with it all.
 “Enough of these myths, they ruin the honesty of good thing.”
-He mumbled as he stood up to stomp around…’ Herm then stopped to the sound of something falling over something else and cursing.
+He mumbled as he stood up to stomp around…’ Herm then stopped to the sound of something falling over something else as it was cursing out loud.
 Herm was quite satisfied with Tome Nine, it added a well-needed lightheartedness to it all. ‘…and fume a bit more like only one of his stature could.’
 If he could only get more done every time he got in there.
-If he could only understand instead of acting like, well like he always acts.
+If Zeus could only understand instead of acting like, well like he always acts.
 Maybe that should be something for the next Tome.
 ‘The graceful years of Zeus’.
 It had a certain ring to it that he liked.
 Especially if he disregarded the static in his ears.
-He should have learned by now; wire first, talking second.
+He should have learned by now; wire first, talk second.

-The bookshelf hang in its room.
-The room was filled with soft warm light today.
+As the bookshelf hang in the room, the space around it filled with a soft and warm light.
 Water came pouring at the stems of the fern onto the soil plateau that it grew from.
 It never questioned where it came from, but enjoyed the feeling as it soaked the ground around its roots.
 They were a bit cramped up and sometimes it wished that the day of release would come again and the soil would loosen up so that his poor old roots may shoot further.
-But it enjoyed the water, his roots sucking it in.
+But it enjoyed the water as his roots sucked it in.
 As it got pumped up through his stem and out towards the tips of his leaves.
 He felt fresh again.
-A light breeze moved it’s leaves aside and some more water drizzled onto that the last dry spot on his shady side.
+A light breeze moved it’s leaves aside and some more water drizzled onto the last dry spot on his shady side.
 He liked it when such a breeze came around on such an occasion.
 It was good.

 That night, a book fell to the ground next to a potted fern.
-Somewhere a satisfied smile hung in the air.
+It’s pages blank, except for one tiny red smudge on the first page.
+Somewhere high above a satisfied smile hung in the air before being whisked away.